filippo-moroni/Incompact3d/3-post_processing/reference_data/readme.txt

-# In this folder, we store extracted data from papers,
+# In this folder, we store (mainly) extracted data from papers,
 # used as references for plotting.